SysKitTeam/docs-point/governance-and-automation/provisioning/templates.md

 To start with the configuration, open the **Settings > Governance > Provisioning (1)** screen.

-**Your Templates** list shows you which workspace templates will be available and visible for your end-users to request in the Syskit Point teams app.
+**Your Templates** list shows you which workspace templates will be available and visible for your end-users to request in the Syskit Point Teams app.

 By default, Syskit Point provides **three templates (2)**.